 Prior to issuing a cease and desist order against a public water supplier as defined in Neb.
 Rev. Stat. § 46-638, the District shall consult with the Attorney General.
 If the Attorney General determines that the District does not have sufficient grounds to issue a cease and desist order, the District shall abide by such determination and shall not issue a cease and desist order.
-The Attorney General shall have exclusive authority to enforce actions against public water suppliers.
+The Attorney General shall have exclusive authority to enforce actions under this subsection.

 - 1.3.1 If the District compliance inspector finds there is reasonable cause to believe that a groundwater user is at the time of inspection or at the time the inspection request was received, to be in violation of these rules and regulations or constructing or operating an illegal well; the District shall take one or more of the following actions: - 1.3.1.1 Seek voluntary compliance by the alleged violator - 1.3.1.2 Send alleged violator a certified or registered letter notifying them that they have until a specified date to submit the required report, information, or undertake and complete the required corrective action - 1.3.1.3 Send alleged violator a certified or registered letter requesting attendance at a special hearing, committee meeting, or board meeting of the District and to provide required reports, information, or undertake and complete the required corrective action - 1.3.1.4 Send alleged violator a certified or registered letter allowing the alleged violator seven (7) days upon receipt of that letter to request a hearing before the Board and allowed to present evidence on their behalf - 1.3.1.5 As stated in Neb.
-Rev. Stat. § 46-707 (1h), the District may issue cease and desist orders, following a three (3) day notice to the alleged violator stating the contemplated action and in general, the grounds for the action and following reasonable opportunity to be heard, to enforce any of the provisions of the act or of orders or permits issued pursuant to the act, to initiate suits to enforce the provisions of orders issued pursuant to the act, and to restrain the construction of illegal water wells or the use of water from illegal water wells.
+Rev. Stat. § 46-707 (1h), the District may issue cease and desist orders, following a three (3) day notice to the alleged violator stating the contemplated action and in general, the grounds for the action and following reasonable opportunity to be heard, to enforce any of the provisions of the act or of orders or permits issued pursuant to the act, to initiate suits to enforce the provisions of orders issued pursuant to the act, and to restrain the construction of illegal water wells or the use of water from illegal water wells. - 1.3.1.6 Initiate appropriate legal actions in the District Court of the County in which the violation has occurred.